 What is the pain like right now?
 Don’t get an epidural anticipating huge pain in a few hours.

-While the epidural does take some time to get set-up — there isn’t a reason to get an epidural out of fear of what the pain will be like in a few hours.
+While the epidural does take some time to get set-up — there isn’t a compelling reason to get an epidural out of fear of what the pain will be like in a few hours.

 The good news is that you’re in the hospital and we can do a lot of things to manage your pain — so just keep that in mind!